 Over 200 visitors at the IGMM Open Day

-The MRC Institute of Genetics and Molecular Medicine opened its doors to the public for the second time on September 23, welcoming 232 visitors: September 2017
+September 2017: The MRC Institute of Genetics & Molecular Medicine opened its doors to the public for the second time, welcoming 232 visitors

 Visitors of all ages enjoyed seven highly interactive science activities that included hooking ducks, crafting DNA bracelets, targeting the lung with handmade gene therapies and looking at cells under a microscope.